 To help you sort out toys make 4 piles: broken, recycle, donate and keep

 This is an easy task.
 If a toy is broken, it can be thrown away.
 Place toys that are broken or missing some parts in the broken toys pile.
 Place them in a trash bag and throw them away as soon as you finish.

 Instead of throwing away all the broken toys, check which ones can be recycled and place them in that pile.
 This will also teach kids the importance of recycling stuff.
 Done?
 Put them in the recycle bin.

 Teaching your kids to give or donate toys to less fortunate children should make it easier to get rid of toys they no longer play with.
 Talk to them about how it can change the lives of those kids that are not as lucky as them.
 I did this when my son was small and still works today.

-Place in the donation box all the toys that for different reasons (not being used or are not age appropriate) kids don’t play with anymore but are still in good condition to give away.
-Keep the box by the door so you don’t forget to take them to a charity shop next time you go out.
+Donation bag or box: Place in there all the toys that for different reasons (not being used or not age appropriate) kids don’t play with anymore, but are still in good condition to give away.
+Keep the box by the door, so you don’t forget to take them to a charity shop next time you go out.